Publication Source: New York Law Journal

 The general contractor moved for summary judgment before Judge Charles L. Brieant, arguing that it had no obligation to pay the subcontractor because the contract between the parties contained an express condition precedent in the form of a pay-when-paid clause.
 The surety, in turn, argued that since the principal — the general contractor — on the payment bond was not liable to the subcontractor, no obligation arose under the bond.

-The subcontractor moved for summary judgment as well, arguing that (i) judgment should be entered against the general contractor because the pay-when-paid clause merely fixed a time for payment, not a condition precedent to payment; and (ii) the surety should be held liable in any event because it was “unconditonally” obligated to pay under the bond simply because the general contractor failed to pay within 90 days.
+The subcontractor moved for summary judgment as well, arguing that (i) judgment should be entered against the general contractor because the pay-when-paid clause merely fixed a time for payment, not a condition precedent to payment; and (ii) the surety should be held liable in any event because it was “unconditionally” obligated to pay under the bond simply because the general contractor failed to pay within 90 days.

 Judge Brieant granted the subcontractor summary judgment against both defendants, ruling that (i) insofar as a pay-when-paid clause operates as a condition precedent to payment, it violates New York public policy as contained in the Lien Law; and (ii) the surety was liable under the express terms of the bond.
 On appeal to the Second Circuit, the court certified the two questions quoted above to the New York Court of Appeals.
 (6)